-Our capsule reviews highlight six of the standouts at the 2019 Hot Docs Canadian International Documentary Festival.
+Our capsule reviews highlight six of the standouts at the 2019 Hot Docs Canadian International Documentary Festival: Conviction, Buddies, Willie, In My Blood It Runs, We Will Stand Up, and Push.
 Watch out for them as they travel the festival circuit and arrive on home viewing platforms.

 The 2019 Hot Docs film festival featured a strong crop of documentaries engaged in social change.
 Our six capsule reviews, including five films directed by women, are all linked with a concern about the policing of who does and does not belong in particular spaces.